Kono12/ShoeStore/README.md

 5. Shoe Detail screen for adding a new shoe

 ##Steps
-todo: fragment rv linear Layout of text view

-8. Create a class that extends ViewModel

-   *  Use a LiveData field that returns the list of shoes

-9. Create a new Shoe List destination that includes:

-   * A new layout
-   * A ScrollView
-   * A LinearLayout for Shoe Items
-   * A FloatingActionButton with an action to navigate to the shoe detail screen

 10. In MainActivity, setup the nav controller with the toolbar and an AppBarConfiguration.